Autonomous-Argo-Systems/.github/profile/README.md

 ## Authors
 This project is done by "Avans hogeschool" for "De Groot Agro".
 ## Contact
 Want to know more about the project or want to get acces to the source code.
-Please contact "De Groot Agro".
-Website: [De Groot Agro](https://degrootagro.nl/)
+Please contact [De Groot Agro](https://degrootagro.nl/).